 This is my rule, first and foremost.
-Don’t reach for fruit juices and definitely don’t opt for soda (even diet), if you want to lean down.
+Don’t reach for fruit juices and definitely don’t opt for soda, if you want to lean down.
 These are all chock-full of sugar and calories.
-Even the calorie-free Diet Coke is filled with artificial sweeteners which will spike your insulin levels and trigger cravings and fat-storage.
+Even the calorie-free Diet Coke is filled with artificial sweeteners which may spike your insulin levels and trigger cravings and fat-storage.
 If you’re really antsing for a carbonated beverage or something with a little more flavor than just water, I prefer freshly pressed juice with greens and one fruit of your choice (like kale and veggies with apple for added sweetness)

 Ditch The Condiments

 Most of them are either high in calories or high in sodium, both of which will make numbers on the scale creep up or give you a feeling of “puffiness”.
 Your best bet is to season your foods with spices and herbs.
 For example, before putting your chicken breast in the oven, why not drizzle with lemon and garlic, or maybe dust a generous helping of paprika and cayenne to spice it up?
 When it comes to oil, make sure you are measuring that out to a serving size, too.
 Oftentimes, veggie stir frys can pack on the calories thanks to that overly generous helping of oil.
 Stick to 1 TBSP of your preferred oil if you must – even when drizzling over salad.
 In times of need, try drizzling fresh lemon juice instead.